mmisquierdo/ApproxSS/README.md

 1. MULTIPLE_ACTIVE_BUFFERS: When enabled, allows ApproxSS to keep multiple approximate buffers active simultaneously.
 Deactivating this flag simplifies the verification and reduces the overhead.

-2. MULTIPLE_BERS: When enabled, allows every injector configuration to have multiple BERs per error category.
+2. MULTIPLE_BER_CONFIGURATION: When enabled, allows every injector configuration to have multiple BERs per error category.
 The exchange between them is performed by the _next_period()_ instrumentation marker, which advances the BER indices.

 3. LOG_FAULTS: When enabled, allows bit-level accounting error injected per category and period.
 Can be activated as a debugging measure or for other purposes.
 Writes that are overwritten before being read are not injected and, therefore, are not accounted.